ndreynolds/vim-cakephp/README.md

 cakephp.vim
 ================================================================================
-A vim plugin for navigating and managing CakePHP applications.
+A Vim plugin for navigating and managing CakePHP applications.
 The goal is to mimic the functionality of rails.vim in the Cake environment.
 It's not quite there yet, but I'm slowly adding things that (I think) make using Cake easier and faster.